 What I do know is that the metamorphosis high-flying solicitor to fighter pilot was a logical enough step in the late 1930s.
 The Royal Air Force Volunteer Reserve had been formed in 1936 as a citizen air force, open to the ‘complete range of the output of the public and secondary schools’.
 It provided a large proportion of the Hurricane and Spitfire pilots – mainly sergeants, rather than the languid aristocrats of mythology – who fought the Battle of Britain.

 Oxford-educated Isaac joined a smart unit, 600 Squadron, which would become the highest-scoring night-fighter squadron of the war.
 (It is still active.)
-When war came, 600 Sqdn, based at Hendon, was still getting to grips with the Blenheim, originally designed as a bomber.
+When war came, 600 Sqdn, based at Hendon, was still getting to grips with the Blenheim, originally introduced as a bomber.
 Most British military aircraft of the period were designed with little concern for their pilots’ lives, and the Blenheim, with its restricted forward view and inaccessible flight controls, was no exception.
 I haven’t looked up Isaac’s accident report, but it would have taken only a tiny malfunction or piloting lapse to send the aircraft ploughing into Heading Street on a solo training flight that Sunday lunchtime.

 Pilot Officer Isaac had a short war, and couldn’t have begun to guess the horrors of the next six years.
-But he would certainly have worked out that, of fighter pilots flying on the first day of the conflict, very, very few would see it out.
+But he would certainly have worked out that, of fighter pilots flying on the first day of the conflict, very, very few would be alive at the end.

 He went up anyway to do his bit.
 Spare him a thought in the silence, this Sunday.